agile-students-fall2025/4-final-habita/CONTRIBUTING.md

 - Reference a GitHub Issue (e.g., “Fixes #12”)
 - Pass all automated tests and peer reviews
 - Follow the Git workflow described above
+- Use single-line commit messages and create a separate feature branch for each change.

 ---